Hemophilia Definition: What is Hemophilia?

 For those with severe hemophilia, routine prophylactic infusions may prevent bleeding episodes or reduce their severity.
 Infusions can be received in a specialized treatment center, through a home-nurse visit, or by self-infusing.
 Many of our patients decide to self-infuse for the convenience and freedom it provides.
 Learn more about self-infusion and other treatment options.

 Although there’s no cure for hemophilia, with the right care and support, patients who have hemophilia can lead long and healthy lives.
 Home care options offer increased freedom and quality of life.
 Early diagnosis, preventative treatments, and replacement therapy have extended life expectancies.

 There are several bleeding disorder support groups across the U.S. They bring together hemophilia patients and caregivers to offer encouragement, education, and community.
-NCHS is proud to support Hope for Hemophilia, an organization that support hemophilia and bleeding disorder patients in times of need.
+NCHS is proud to support Hope for Hemophilia, an organization that supports hemophilia and bleeding disorder patients in times of need.
 Hope for Hemophilia Hope Groups meet regularly across the U.S.